Viking Wolf

-Viking Wolf (Norwegian: Vikingulven) is a 2022 Norwegian horror/thriller film directed by Stig Svendsen, written by Espen Aukan and Stig Svendsen,and starring Liv Mjönes, Elli Rhiannon Müller Osborne, Arthur Hakalahti and Sjur Vatne Brean.
+Viking Wolf (Vikingulven) is a 2022 Norwegian horror/thriller film directed by Stig Svendsen, written by Espen Aukan and Stig Svendsen, and starring Liv Mjönes, Elli Rhiannon Müller Osborne, Arthur Hakalahti and Sjur Vatne Brean.
 It tells the story of a 17-year-old girl who gets bitten by a werewolf and slowly transforms into one as her police officer mother, occupied by the werewolf's other activities, is unaware of her daughter's condition.
-The movie was primarily filmed in Notodden, Norway.
+The movie was primarily filmed in Notodden Municipality, Norway.

 Plot

 Seventeen-year-old Thale Berg lives with her mother Liv, her step-father and little sister Jenny, who is deaf and to whom Thale is especially close, in a town where her mother is a police officer.

 She attends a night-time outdoor party when a girl at the edge of the party is attacked in the dark.
 Thale attempts to help but the attacker slices her shoulder and drags its prey into the woods.
 The missing girl's mutilated body is found and the coroner concludes that a large animal attacked her.

 Lars Brodin arrives and claims that the beast is a werewolf.
 Liv dismisses him.
 Lars gives her a silver bullet, insisting it is the only way to kill them.
 William Nordvaag, a veterinary expert, concludes that the girl's killer could be an unusually large wolf.
 The mayor calls on Liv and police chief Eilert Sundas to lead a hunting party to kill it.

 The beast attacks the hunting party, seriously wounding Eilert.
 It lunges at Liv and she breaks her wrist.
 She empties her gun into the wolf with no effect.
 It dies after she fires the silver bullet.
-At the hospital Eilert is comatose and a cast is placed on Liv’s wrist.
+At the hospital Eilert is comatose and a cast is placed on Liv’s wrist.That night, Thale begins to have strange experiences and her senses also seem to sharpen.

+Jenny finds Thale sleepwalking outside, soothes her and brings her into the house.
+Thale mentions to Jenny that it feels like she hasn't slept in days.

 William tells Liv that her lead bullets hit the wolf's heart and lungs but the silver bullet caused its only fatal injury, leading Liv to think it was a werewolf.

-That night, Thale begins to have strange experiences and her senses also seem to sharpen.
-Jenny finds her sleepwalking outside, soothes her and brings her into the house.
-Thale mentions to Jenny that it feels like she hasn't slept in days.
+This discovery prompts Liv to seek out Lars.
+He tells her that a werewolf loses all humanity and craves human blood.

 Jonas invites Thale to join him outside and his father phones him.
 While Jonas is distracted the full moon transforms Thale into semi-wolf form with predatory instincts and she kills him.

 The coroner concludes that his injuries resemble Elin’s albeit from a smaller animal.
-This discovery prompts Liv to seek out Lars.
-He tells her that a werewolf loses all humanity and craves human blood.
+Thale realising her crime, decides to leave town on a night bus.
 Lars goes to the hospital, finds Eilert infected by the beast, shuts down Eilert’s life support and leaves.